 That’s when Olson had an idea that lifted his spirits a bit and gave him hope.

 “I didn’t want Kaleb to die in vain, and I wanted to help the many youth who are struggling,” Olson said.
 “There is so much money spent on sports and other activities.
 What about the kids who just don’t fit?
 They need help.
 My son needed help.”

-Fueled with that desire to make a difference, Olson decided that he would turn the 1966 Cadillac he and his son were working on into a brand, and travel around in it to speak to the local schools about suicide prevention.
+Fueled with that desire to make a difference, Olson decided that he would turn the 1966 Cadillac he and his son were working on turning it into a brand, and travel around in it to speak to the local schools about suicide prevention.

 That’s when he was connected with a man by the name of Jorge Garcia who, along with his son, had been spreading a similar message to teens in the area.

 Serve Daily reported on Garcia and his son, Kaden back in December as a father-son duo who have been working to spread the word of suicide prevention to teens through the clothing line, Your Tribe Clothing.
 The clothing line has specific powerful or inspirational words with a semicolon in place of the letter “i” to represent a sign to pause.
 In addition to the clothing line, the duo have been providing suicide awareness training to schools in the Nebo School District, and have even been commissioned to help create the suicide prevention curriculum for the school district.
 When Olson heard what the Garcias were doing, he decided to donate his cherished car to their efforts, in hopes that the two of them could restore the car together, like he and his son had planned.

 “Being asked by Cornell to finish the project for him and his son is an honor and blessing to us,” Jorge Garcia said.
 “I grew up working on cars, and it is something that brings me happiness.
 When we got the car, though, I felt like it belonged to the community, and not just my son and I. So, I reached out to the community to see if there would be interest in donating labor and parts to make this a car that we could all benefit from.”